TSKI433/hime-display/README.md

 The file structure of this application refers to a download tool [Motrix](https://motrix.app/) which is also developed by Electron.

+Thanks to [笺染菲素](https://space.bilibili.com/33572615) for testing the application and providing many suggestions.

-Thanks to the author of [HuiDesktop](https://github.com/HuiDesktop/HuiDesktop) for some technical support on Spine.
+Thanks to [pure01fx](https://github.com/pure01fx), the author of [HuiDesktop](https://github.com/HuiDesktop/HuiDesktop) for some technical support on Spine.

 Thanks to [greenjerry](https://github.com/greenjerry) for supporting me in material, spiritual, software and hardware.